 The Oregon Spatial Data Library provides public access to hundreds of spatial datasets.
 Data types include administrative boundaries; climate; coastal/marine; elevation; hydrography; land use; transportation; and utilities.

-RLIS (Regional Land Information System) provides regional spatial data from Metro.
-Includes more the 100 GIS map layers.
-Some data layers are password protected, see Social Sciences Librarian, Data Services Librarian, or Director of Collection Services for access.
+RLIS (Regional Land Information System) provides regional spatial data from Metro, the regional governing body of Clackamas, Multnomah and Washington counties.
+Includes more than 100 GIS map layers.
+Some data layers are password protected, see Social Sciences Librarian or Data Services Librarian for access.

 TIGER = Topologically Integrated Geographic Encoding and Referencing.
 TIGER products are spatial extracts from the Census Bureau's MAF/TIGER database, containing features such as roads, railroads, rivers, as well as legal and statistical geographic areas.
 The Census Bureau offers several file types and an online mapping application.